-The reporting requirements outlined in this document represent a minimum requirement for ABF reporting purposes, and are not intended to limit the scope of data collections maintained by individual service agencies or state and territory government.
+The reporting requirements outlined in this document represent a minimum requirement for activity based funding reporting purposes and are not intended to limit the scope of data collections maintained by individual service agencies or state and territory government.

-4. Overview of the Activity Based Funding Mental Health Care National Best Endeavours Data Set 2021-22 structure
+4. Overview of the Activity Based Funding Mental Health Care National Best Endeavours Data Set 2022-23 structure

-The ABF MHC NBEDS 2021-22 consists of a single data collection, with the reporting of mental health care activity regardless of the setting.
-Where appropriate the ABF MHC NBEDS 2021-22 enables the reporting of values through the derivation of existing activity data collections and National Minimum Data Sets (NMDS).
+The ABF MHC NBEDS 2022-23 consists of a single data collection, with the reporting of mental health care activity regardless of the setting.
+Where appropriate the ABF MHC NBEDS 2022-23 enables the reporting of values through the derivation of existing activity data collections and National Minimum Data Sets (NMDS).
 For example, mental health legal status is drawn from the Admitted Patient Care NMDS via a linking process.

-The ABF MHC NBEDS 2021-22 contains data items that are required to be reported for across all age groups and settings.
+The ABF MHC NBEDS 2022-23 contains data items that are required to be reported for across all age groups and settings.
 The ABF MHC NBEDS requires the reporting of mental health care activity for consumer episodes and MHPoC.
 For ambulatory mental health care, individual service contacts are also reported.

-The high level structure of the ABF MHC NBEDS 2021-22 is illustrated at Figure 3.
+The high-level structure of the ABF MHC NBEDS 2022-23 is illustrated at Figure 3.

-Figure 3: ABF MHC NBEDS 2021-22 high level structure
+Figure 3: ABF MHC NBEDS 2022-23 high level structure

-Specific data is collected in relation to the level of reporting (episode, MHPoC and service contact) and is dependent on the setting type and age of the consumer.
+Specific data is collected in relation to the level of reporting (episode, MHPoC, Assessment Only data item and service contact) and is dependent on the setting type and age of the consumer.

-Key concepts and data items contained within the ABF MHC NBEDS 2021-22 are discussed in the following chapters.
+Key concepts and data items contained within the ABF MHC NBEDS 2022-23 are discussed in the following chapters.

-5. Scope of the Activity Based Funding Mental Health Care National Best Endeavours Data Set 2021-22
+5. Scope of the Activity Based Funding Mental Health Care National Best Endeavours Data Set 2022-23

-The ABF MHC NBEDS 2021-22 was created for ABF purposes therefore, the primary scope is mental health care provided by in-scope public hospital services under the National Health Reform Agreement 2011 (NHRA).
-However, as the AMHCC has a broader scope than the NHRA, mental health care services that are out of scope under the NHRA, such as non-government organisations (NGOs) are also encouraged to report their activity.
+The Activity Based Funding Mental Health Care National Best Endeavours Dataset (ABF MHC NBEDS) 2022-23 was created for ABF purposes.
+Therefore, the primary scope is mental health care provided by in-scope public hospital services under the National Health Reform Agreement (NHRA).
+However, as the AMHCC has a broader scope than the NHRA, mental health care services that are out of scope under the NHRA, such as non-governmental organisations (NGOs) are also encouraged to report their activity.

 The total scope of the ABF MHC NBEDS includes consumers receiving mental health care in specialised and non-specialised services, across admitted, ambulatory and residential settings.
-The intention of the ABF MHC NBEDS is to capture instances of service provision from the consumer view point
+The intention of the ABF MHC NBEDS is to capture instances of service provision from the consumer viewpoint.

-In-scope NHRA services refer to specific specialised mental health services, public hospitals, Local Hospital Networks and NGOs, managed or funded by state and territory health authorities.
-This includes services contracted by a public hospital, Local Hospital Network or jurisdiction, regardless of the physical location of the contracting authority or the location where the services are delivered.
+In-scope NHRA services refer to specific specialised mental health services, public hospitals, local hospital networks and NGOs, managed or funded by state and territory health authorities.
+This includes services contracted by a public hospital, local hospital network or jurisdiction, regardless of the physical location of the contracting authority or the location where the services are delivered.